luthfiakbari/luthfiakbari/README.md

 - 👋 Hi, I’m @luthfiakbari
 - 👀 I’m interested in graphic design
 - 🌱 I’m currently learning visual communication design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on design
 - 📫 How to reach me ...

 <!---